sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 # Lecture 13: Theory of Distributed Systems (CAP, Byzantine Generals)

-A goood cloud system should aim to achieve these three things
+A good cloud system should aim to achieve these three things

 1. Consitency (C): All nodes should see the same data at the same time
 2. Availability (A): Node failures shouldn't prevent survivors from working